 We were a well-trained bunch, and always returned through the basement, which acted as our mud-room.
 Our trip back inside included good-natured pushing and shoving as we raced each other through the door to shed our wet layers.

-Within minutes, our clothes were off and were tossed haphazardly 0ver the indoor clotheslines hung from the exposed support beams above us.
+Within minutes, our clothes were off and were tossed haphazardly over the indoor clotheslines hung from the exposed support beams above us.
 We then raced up the open-backed, wooden basement steps to our cozy kitchen, half-dressed with towels wrapped around our waists for warmth and to dry our backsides.
-It seemed no matter how many layers of clothes we had on, we still were wet to the bone after sledding.
+It seemed no matter how many layers of clothes we had on, we came home wet after sledding.
 Looking back, I have no clue what happened to the clothes we originally descended with, but we ended-up sipping hot chocolate in the kitchen in towels and robes more often than in shirts and shoes.

 My Mom always had hot chocolate waiting for us.
 She made the best.
 She never scrimped on the chocolate, used powdered sugar for the sweetener, stirred in only whole milk and always served her delicious concoction topped with tiny melting marshmallows.
 I remember the older kids – whoever the older ones were at any given moment – were charged with counting the marshmallows for equal distribution.
 (We were an honest group overall, but kept an eye on each other when treats were present.)

 Each memory I have of the trips up and down our snowy hill ends with the scene of at least three or four of us red-cheeked, sporting sweaty, hat-hair and sitting around our white, chipped Formica, oval-shaped, way-too-small, kitchen table sipping away, feeling safe and happy on our snow day.